 MENLO PARK, CA, December 6, 2010 -- A net 2 percent of chief financial officers (CFOs) interviewed for the Robert Half Financial Hiring Index said they plan to hire full-time accounting and finance professionals in the first quarter of 2011.
 While modest, the number represents an increase from the fourth-quarter projection and is the strongest showing in more than two years.

 The Robert Half Financial Hiring Index is based on telephone interviews with more than 1,400 CFOs across the United States.
 It was conducted by an independent research firm and developed by Robert Half International, the world’s first and largest staffing services firm specializing in accounting and finance.
 Robert Half has been tracking financial hiring activity in the United States since 1992.

-“As business needs rise, companies are more open to hiring on both a full-time and temporary basis,” said Max Messmer, chairman and CEO of Robert Half International.
+“As business needs rise, companies are more open to hiring on both a full-time and temporary basis,” said Max Messmer, chairman and CEO of Robert Half.
 “Some firms that made deep personnel cuts are now finding their teams are too lean to maintain quality service and meet increased customer demands.”

 The West South Central states are expected to see the most hiring activity in the first quarter.
 A net 14 percent of CFOs plan to add full-time accounting and finance professionals.

 “Companies in the West South Central region, especially those in the manufacturing and energy sectors, want to have their teams in place to start the new year strong and are making selective hires,” Messmer noted.
 “Other businesses are resuming projects that had been placed on hold, which may require adding personnel.”

 Above-average hiring activity also is predicted in the Pacific region.
 Seven percent of CFOs there expect to add staff and 3 percent anticipate declines, a net 4 percent increase in hiring activity.